fluxury/fluxury/README.md

   - dispatch(action) or dispatch(type, data)
   - createStore(name, actionHandler, selectors) or createStore(name, defaultValue, actionHandler, selectors)

+Of course it is compatible with React.
+Please see [React-Fluxury](https://github.com/FunctionFoundry/react-fluxury) for more information.

 It is compatible with Redux.
 Please see [Fluxury-Redux](https://github.com/FunctionFoundry/fluxury-redux) for integration.

 ## API Reference